claudiob/vng/README.md

 If you are a manager of this project, remember to upgrade the [Vng gem](http://rubygems.org/gems/vng) whenever a new feature is added or a bug gets fixed.
-Make sure all the tests are passing , document the changes in CHANGELOG.md and README.md, bump the version, then run
+Make sure all the tests are passing and the code is 100% test-covered.
+Document the changes in CHANGELOG.md and README.md, bump the version, then run:

     rake release